gdsbook/book/notebooks/03_spatial_data_processing.md

 ```

-Plotting the two point sets together, we encounter the same occlusion problem
+Plotting the two point sets together, we encounter the same occlusion problem,
-but now it takes on a more complex form since listings can occlude other
+only now it takes on a more complex form since listings can occlude other
 listings, cafes can occlude other cafes, and cafes can occlude listings (since
 cafes are drawn last).

 One way around these issues is to ask more particular questions about the
 spatial relationships between the two point sets.
 For example, one very
-important question (from the perspective of  your coffee addict author) we may
+important question (from the perspective of  a coffee aficionado) we may
-want to answer is to find the closest cafe for each airbnb listing.
+want to answer is "what is the closest cafe to my listing?"

-To answer this question we develop [Voronoi polygons](http://jwilson.coe.uga.edu/EMAT6680Fa08/Kuzle/Math%20in%20Context/Voronoi%20diagrams.html) for each cafe.
-These
+To answer this question we develop [Voronoi polygons](http://jwilson.coe.uga.edu/EMAT6680Fa08/Kuzle/Math%20in%20Context/Voronoi%20diagrams.html)
-polygons generate a tessellation of the extent such that there is one polygon
+for each cafe.
+These polygons comprise a tessellation of the extent such that
-for each cafe, and these polygons define the set of points for which that cafe
+there is one polygon for each cafe, and these polygons define the set of points
-is the closest of all cafes in San Diego.
+for which that cafe is the closest of all cafes in San Diego.

 Because these polygons are planar enforced, we know that each of our listings
 will be contained by one, and only one, of the Voronoi polygons.
 Once we know